 Choosing the Right type of CPU Cooler for Computer

-When you’re building a high-end PC, one of the most crucial components to consider
+When you’re building a high-end PC, one of the most crucial components to

-intensive gaming or heavy workloads.
+during intensive gaming or heavy workloads.
 So, how do you pick the right cooler to keep

 things chill?
 Let’s break it down.